Skip to main content

 files-cli sync pull --remote-path="path/to/source/folder" --local-path="path/to/local/destination/folder" --send-logs-to-cloud --delete-source-files

-If deleting the source files would result in an empty folder that you want to dispose of, you can also use the --delete-source-empty-folders flag.
-For example, a sync that might use these flags is one that pulls data from a folder that is created every day by an external process.
-Since the folder is created each day, using --delete-source-empty-folders cleans up the source filesystem, which prevents performance issues.
+If deleting the source files would leave an empty folder you want to dispose of, add the --delete-source-empty-folders flag.
+A common case is a sync that pulls data from a folder created every day by an external process; --delete-source-empty-folders cleans up the source filesystem and prevents performance issues from accumulated empty folders.

 files-cli sync pull --remote-path="path/to/source/folder" --local-path="path/to/local/destination/folder" --delete-source-files --delete-source-empty-folders --send-logs-to-cloud